How to buy the best PC

 - No DVD drive

-The desktop PC may be old-fashioned, but it's still popular.
-These days, most of the desktop PC market is comprised of either high-spending, technically knowledgeable power users, or businesses buying them en-masse to equip whole offices.
+The desktop PC may seem old-fashioned, but it's still popular.
+These days, most of the desktop PC market is comprised of either high-spending, technically knowledgeable power users, gamers, or businesses buying them en-masse to equip whole offices.

 10%The year-on-year decline in conventional desktop PC sales worldwide.